opengisch/plugin_ci/README.md

 # plugin_ci

-Contains scripts to do automated testing and deployment for QGIS plugins.
+Contains scripts to perform automated testing and deployment for QGIS plugins.
-These scripts are written for and tested on the services GitHub, travis-ci and transifex.
+These scripts are written for and tested on GitHub, Travis-CI and Transifex.

 ## Base functionality